browserengineering/book/book/animations.md

 With this implementation, multiple paint commands will sometimes end up in the same composited layer, but the ancestor effects don't *exactly* match, they won't.
-Now let's do one better, and place display list subtrees that aren't animating together.
+Now let's do one better, and place entire display list *subtrees* that aren't animating together.

 So far, every internal node (ones that aren't leaves) of our display list runs in the draw phase, while every paint command runs in the raster phase.
 But some